Graded and Filtered Fiber Functors on Tannakian Categories: Filtered Fiber Functors

 Thus there is an action $\tilde m$ of $\Gm[S]$ on $\gr_\alpha U(\phi)$ making the following diagram commutative:

 This action $\tilde m$ makes $\gr_\alpha U(\phi)$ into a vector bundle over $S$. \end{proposition}

-\begin{proof} Since $\UAut^\otimes_S(\forget\circ\phi)$ is smooth $S$, the Tannakian category $\CT$ has a tensor generator.
+\begin{proof} By Lemma \ref{BlaLemma} the Tannakian category $\CT$ has a tensor generator.
 For both claims we may work locally for the fpqc topology.
 Thus using Theorem \ref{MainTheorem} and Lemma \ref{GFFPPrinciple} we may assume that $S$ is the spectrum of an algebraically closed overfield $k'$ of $k$ and that $\phi$ is splittable.

 Let $X$ be a tensor generator of $\CT$ and $V\defeq \forget(\phi(X))$.
 We denote by $\F^iV$ the $i$-th step of the filtration on $V$ defined by $\phi(X)$.
 We define a map

 as follows: Let $u\in U_\alpha(\phi)(k')$ and $i\in \BZ$.
 If we denote the $k'$-linear map $V\to V$ induced by $u$ again by $u$, then by the definition of $U_\alpha(\phi)$, the $k'$-linear map $u-\Id_V$ maps $\F^iV$ into $\F^{i+\alpha}V$ and $\F^{i+1}V$ into $\F^{i+1+\alpha}V$.
 Thus $u-\Id_V$ induces a $k'$-linear map $\F^iV/\F^{i+1}V\to \F^{i+\alpha}V/\F^{i+\alpha+1}V$ and we let $h(u)$ be the direct sum of these maps over all $i\in \BZ$.
 Since $V$ is finite-dimensional over $k'$, so is $W$.
 The following lemma shows that $h$ gives an isomorphism from $\gr_\alpha U(\phi)(k')$ onto an additive subgroup of $W$: \begin{lemma} \begin{itemize} \item [(i)] The map $h$ is a group homomorphism from $U_\alpha(\phi)(k')$ to the additive group of $W$. \item [(ii)] The kernel of $h$ is $U_{\alpha+1}(\phi)(k')$. \end{itemize} \end{lemma} \begin{proof} (i) Let $u,u'\in U_\alpha(\phi)(k')$ and $i\in\BZ$.
 Then for all $x\in \F^iV$